Subject: English

 Focus: Reading, analysis and Creative writing

-Focus: Language analysis and context
+Focus: reading, analysis and context

 Key Stage 4